-- Engagement with the product or service
+Engagement with the product or service

-- “Flow”, a concept popularized by Mihaly Csikszentmihalyi
+“Flow”, a concept popularized by Mihaly Csikszentmihalyi

-- Learning ability or the desire for learning
+Learning ability or the desire for learning

-- Ease of use
+Ease of use

-Three Basic Tenants
+Three Basic Tenets

 As users perform actions (e.g. post Tweets, upload photos, buy products, write reviews, etc.), they are validated by receiving likes, shares, upvotes, or other “rewards”.
 These serve to reinforce the action and encourage users to continue performing that action because they cannot predict how much “reward” they will receive and will constantly seek more.